julienlabat/colormaker/README.md

 })
 // color2 : { l: 30, c: 50, h: 310, a: 50 }
 ```
-It's this method you have to use if you need colors to have an Alpha value of less than 100%.
-Alpha must not be 0.
+You can use this method if you need colors to have an Alpha value of less than 100%.
+Final alpha value must not be 0%.